Funcom: History

-In June 2021, Funcom acquired Swedish video game developer The Outsiders, and while the company also announced plans to open a new studio in Romania.
-The company's newest office, Funcom Bucharest, opened in September and serves for the moment as the company’s headquarters for quality assurance, with plans in place to expand to other areas of game development over time.
+In June 2021, Funcom acquired Swedish video game developer The Outsiders, while the company also announced plans to open a new studio in Romania.
+The company's newest office, Funcom Bucharest, opened in September and serves for the moment as the company's headquarters for quality assurance, with plans in place to expand to other areas of game development over time.

 Funcom acquired Cabinet Group, which owns the intellectual property rights of Conan, Mutant, and Solomon Kane and other works based on the writings of Robert E. Howard, in September 2021.
 Funcom stated that with this acquisition, that alongside a new game, they planned to merge these into a new studio Heroic Signatures and release a new game based on these properties.
 On December 2, 2021, it was announced that they signed an agreement with NUKKLEAR for assistance on Funcom's upcoming Dune survival video game.

+In October 2025, it was announced that The Outsiders was being shut down by Funcom.

 Portfolio

 The Longest Journey was produced by Ragnar Tørnquist and was very well-received both by critics and users.
 The game was published in 9 languages: English, Norwegian, French, Dutch, Swedish, Italian, Polish, Russian and Spanish.
 The game was also released in other countries, but mainly in English-speaking ones.

 Anarchy Online is a critically acclaimed online game, more specifically a massively multiplayer online role-playing game (MMORPG), with 20 international awards.
 Funcom issued several expansions: The Notum Wars, Shadowlands, Alien Invasion, Lost Eden and Legacy of The Xan.
 Founder Gaute Godager was the first Game Director, before Marius Enge released Alien Invasion and took over at the release of Shadowlands.
 However, shortly after the release of Alien Invasion, Morten Byom took over.
 Later, near the release of the Lost Eden expansion, Byom moved on to the Age of Conan team, and was succeeded as Game Director by Craig Morrison, also known as "Silirrion".
 Following the game, a book about the prehistory of the planet and a CD with music from the game were released.

 In the spring of 2006, the company released the sequel to The Longest Journey for the Xbox and PC, entitled Dreamfall.

 Funcom has also developed an online action role-playing video game for PC and console entitled Age of Conan: Hyborian Adventures.
 This product utilizes the Conan the Cimmerian franchise license.
 The PC version of this game was released on May 20, 2008, and the Xbox 360 version was cancelled.
 As of 2011, the subscription model of the game has been altered to a hybrid game is marketed as Age of Conan: Unchained.
 Funcom released an expansion pack for the game called Age of Conan: Rise of the Godslayer.